cardinalby/blog/content/post/best-practices/storing-currency-values-data-types.md

 ### Storage requirements
-1. Obvious one: store currency amounts **along with** a link to the currency **specification** (foreign key in databases, special class in programming languages) to interpret and operate with it correctly.
+1. Obvious one: store currency amounts **along with** a link to the currency **specification** (foreign key in databases, a special class in programming languages) to interpret and operate with it correctly.
 2. Storing a **specification** for a currency you should include:
    - **_Minimum accountable unit_** instead of or in addition to **precision** (see _fact 5_).
    - **_Lowest physical denomination_** of the currency if you deal with cash operations (see _fact 9_).